havelessbemore/circle-ds/docs/classes/CircularStack.md

 ▸ **clear**(): `void`

-Remove all elements from the collection.
+Removes all elements from the `Collection`, effectively resetting it.

 #### Returns